legend-exp/dspeed/docs/source/manuals/build_dsp.rst

 --------------------

 Pygama offers the possibility to change the value of some default Numba options either using environment variables or at runtime.
 One typical use case is to enable `caching the result of compilation
 <https://numba.readthedocs.io/en/stable/user/jit.html?#cache>`_,
 which significantly reduces loading times.
-Numba options globally set by pygama are defined as attributes of the :class:`~.dsp.utils.NumbaDefaults` class.
+Numba options globally set by pygama are defined as attributes of the :class:`~.utils.NumbaDefaults` class.
 Have a look to the documentation for :func:`numba.jit` and :func:`numba.guvectorize` to learn about their meaning.